 But here I am adding on the practical reasons given by these brilliant minds (and others).
 The creeds and confessions of the faith provide us with an anchor that allow us to safely root ourselves in the Scriptures while we explore new ideas, views and perspectives.
 In other words, these historic documents of the faith provide me the opportunity to explore the unknown because I know I am anchored to the Scriptures by way of the creeds and confessions of the faith.

 One of my favorite past times now is to go to Barnes and Noble and just pick books off of the New York Times Bestseller list to read.
-Whether that is the poetry of Rupi Kaur and Sabrina Benaim, the sociological studies of Dr. Bessel Van Der Kolk and Dr. Brené Brown, the science of Neil DeGrasse Tyson and Sam Harris, the anthropological history of Yuval Noah Harari, the fiction of Neil Gaiman, or the essays of Ta-Nehisi Coates and James Brown; all of these authors have opened me up to new ideas and perspectives which have only solidified my faith and allowed me to communicate it better.
+Whether that is the poetry of Rupi Kaur and Sabrina Benaim, the sociological studies of Dr. Bessel Van Der Kolk and Dr. Brené Brown, the science of Neil DeGrasse Tyson and Sam Harris, the anthropological history of Yuval Noah Harari, the fiction of Neil Gaiman, or the essays of Ta-Nehisi Coates, Ibram X. Kendi, and James Baldwin; all of these authors have opened me up to new ideas and perspectives which have only solidified my faith and allowed me to communicate it better.

 I don’t think I would have the confidence to explore such a wide range of ideas unless I had a sufficient foundation and lens for reading these authors from a biblical view.
 This is exactly what the creeds and confessions provide.